adrianSRoman/SELDVisualSynth/README.md

 Finally: Include the downloaded YT videos into a unified directory structure as the one from [Download Pre-recorded Videos](#3.1---download-sample-pre-recorded-videos)

+> [!NOTE]
+> Some classes, such as "Water tap, faucet," "Bell," and "Knock," may lack sufficient examples in the Flickr30k dataset.
+We recommend augmenting these categories by sourcing additional images online or from other datasets.
+Use the same categorization approach as described for Flickr30k.

 ## Usage Instructions